Holy Fear Marks the Path of the Upright

 A tender heart that reveres God leads to blessing, but a hardened heart leads to destruction.

-14 Blessed is the man who always fears; but one who hardens his heart falls into trouble.
+14 Blessed is the man who is always reverent, but he who hardens his heart falls into trouble.

 A tender heart that reveres God leads to blessing, but a hardened heart leads to destruction.